 It is common for children and youth to feel anxious, panicked, or fearful during a pandemic, especially if they are exposed to news streams and mainstream media.

-Recommendations for Talking to Children about COVID-19 and Supporting their Mental Health
+Talking to Children about COVID-19 and Supporting their Mental Health